ablaamim/1337-STUDENT-REFERENCE/readme.md

 ## Coding

+> “Everybody should learn to program a computer, because it teaches you how to think.” - Steve Jobs, former CEO and creator of Apple

 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” – Martin Fowler

 > First, solve the problem.
 Then, write the code.” – John Johnson

+> “Coding, it's an endless process of trial and error, of trying to get the right command in the right place, with sometimes just a semicolon making the difference between success and failure.
+Code breaks and then it falls apart, and it often takes many, many tries until that magical moment when what you're trying to build comes to life.” - Reshma Saujani, Entrepreneur, founder of Girls Who Code

 > “Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.” – Dan Salomon